SuperOfficeDocs/superoffice-docs/docs/ns-web-services/objectified-sql.md

 ## Conclusion

 There is a lot of functionality that NetServer OSQL has to support, and sometimes the SuperOffice API adapts to new ways of doing things to help make that job easier.
-Just as the early years, OSQL continues to be the fastest way to do that, and now provides better time-saving syntactical-sugar to construct and execute your queries.
+Just as in the early years, OSQL continues to be the fastest way to do that and now provides better time-saving syntactical-sugar to construct and execute your queries.

 I hope this has helped you learn more about these interesting techniques and saves you time in constructing your OSQL in the future.